RAYYAN-MIRZA/WebAPI_CRUD_Back-End_OctDaily/readme.txt

 	/*******  	HOW TO RUN THE BACK-END WEBSITE ON YOUR PC   		*******/

-Hello there, This is Rayyan Mirza, your guide to unfold this website and make it run on your computer.
+Hello there, This is Rayyan, your guide to unfold this website and make it run on your computer.

-First of all Download the repositories from GitHub of Both Back-end and Front-end to a known location in your Computer.
+First  Download the above repository to a known location in your Computer.
-The links are given below:

-Front-End repository Link:

-Back-End repository Link:

 /*******************************************************/